alexpolishchuck/kaggle_competition/README.md

 Experiments can be modified and rerun to compare different preprocessing strategies, feature sets, models, and hyperparameters.

 ## Data
 This dataset consists of a train.csv file which contains the image_id and class_6 columns.
 The image_id is the unique id for each image of yoga pose and the class_6 classes of yoga poses to which that image belongs.
 The images for training and testing are present in the images folder.
-The aim of this competition is to predict the class_6 correctly for the test_images and submit the response as csv file submission.csv.